Speed Up WordPress: 30 Proven Tips

 However, if your website does many important and unimportant things as external HTTP requests, this will cause the speed to decrease.

 High in-site HTTP requests also cause slowdowns.
 It is an issue that needs to be emphasized when it comes to WordPress acceleration.
+Reducing HTTP requests is an important step to speed up WordPress and enhance user experience.

 For example, having more than one CSS and Javascript file on your website causes the number of HTTP requests to increase.
 In such cases, CSS and Javascript files should be combined and compressed.